sampersand/quest/README.md

 ```

 ### The `return` function
-The `return` keyword is a bit different than other languages.
+The `return` function is a bit different than other languages.
 Because there is no concept of "functions vs blocks", you must return to a specific scope:

 ```php